Table of Contents

 #2 Virtual Interior Design Assistants Can Help With Customer Support Tasks

 Great customer support goes a long way in the interior design industry.
 Falling short in this area could be devastating, so it’s important to stay on top of things.
-A virtual assistant for interior designers could:
+Therefore, to ensure business success and help you and your team focus on other to-dos, let a virtual design assistant:ย

-• Answers phones in a pleasant and friendly manner (if you schedule them to be available during a certain block of time)
+• Answer phones in a pleasant and extremely professional manner (if you schedule them to be available during a certain block of time)

-• Take messages and give callers information about company services, menus, resources, hours of operation, etc. If they don’t know, they can direct the caller to the correct person.
+• Take messages and give callers information about company services, features, menus, resources, hours of operation, etc. If they don’t know, they can direct the caller to the correct team member.

 • Develop relationships with vendors and help negotiate advantageous terms